JonathanHalpern/mice-on-the-line/src/content/stories/charing-cross.md

 At first, Nellie perched awkwardly on Victor, scared to hurt her friend's newly recovered wing, but Victor ruffled his feathers around the little mouse, creating a comfy seat.

+He reassured her that his wing was good as new and, when the mouse was ready (or  as ready as she would ever be), the two friends took flight!

 <!--break-->

 ![null](img/charing-cross-cover.jpeg)

-He reassured her that his wing was good as new and, when the mouse was ready (or as ready as she would ever be), the two friends took flight!

 At first, Nellie's fear was far greater than anything she had experienced before.
+From all her years on the underground, avoiding people's footsteps, mousetraps and even the monstrous trains themselves, nothing could have prepared her for the sensation of flying six feet up in the air.

+<!--break-->

-From all her years on the underground, avoiding people's footsteps, mousetraps and even the monstrous trains themselves, nothing could have prepared her for the sensation of flying six feet up in the air, with billboards and lights whooshing past at speeds unable to be reached by the small feet of a mouse.
-She had known this world all her life from the ground up and here she was, seeing it all rush beneath her.
+Billboards and lights whooshed past at speeds unable to be reached by the small feet of a mouse.
+She had known this world all her life from the ground up and now here she was, seeing it all rush beneath her.
 It was quite dizzying.

-<!--break-->

-However, she soon began to get used to the sensation and this is when she started noticing people's faces.
-From the ground and with her poor eyesight, she had only ever been aware of the differences between people's shoes: she must avoid the heavy working boots because getting stomped by one of those would mean certain death; stilettos are particularly dangerous for chopping off a mouse's tail; small toddlers' feet might not be lethal, but a mouse can never be sure if they will move in a logical pattern.
+However, soon she settled into her seat and began noticing people's faces.
+From the ground (and because of her poor eyesight) she had only ever been aware of the differences between people's shoes: she must avoid the heavy working boots because getting stomped by one of those would mean certain death; stilettos are particularly dangerous for chopping off a mouse's tail; small toddlers' feet might not be lethal, but a mouse can never be sure if they will move in a logical pattern.

 <!--break-->